ciarandg/dwm/README.md

 	- Twemoji
 	- Monospace
 ### Other
+	- mpc (window titles are replaced with currently playing song)
 	- In order to build dwm you need the Xlib header files.

 ## Installation